PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_04_Discussion.md

 Table of contents:
-1. Mock Assessment Recap: 1 hour
+1. Datalab Preparation Review: 1 hour
 2. Project: 7 hours (but probably much shorter; 8 hours is the allocated time)